-Simulate the dynamics of particles with OMNIS™/Mpacts
+Simulate the Dynamics of Particles with OMNIS™/Mpacts

 Particles are all around us.
 Around 80% of all industrial processes are estimated to deal with particulate materials and particle interactions.
 Examples can be found in food processing (fruit bruise analysis, mixing and blending…), heavy equipment (conveyor belts, hoppers, dump truck…), agriculture equipment (combine harvesters, tractors, tillage…), pharmaceutical and biotech (tablet coating, powder spreading, fluidized bed…) and many more sectors.